The work I do as a professional organizer is all about smart and safe storage. I consult on and implement day to day storage for:

 Tips for Safe Storage

-- Keep a clean Garage/Basement/Attic – Finished (with drywall and insulation) or unfinished (without drywall and insulation), it is important to keep storage areas dry, dusted, and swept.
-Clear spiderwebs immediately, and keep things off the floor; rodents and other critters love to nest under piles.
+- Keep a clean Garage/Basement/Attic – Finished (with drywall and insulation) or unfinished (without drywall and insulation), it’s important to keep storage areas dry, dusted, and swept.
+Clear spiderwebs immediately, and keep things off the floor because rodents and other critters love to nest under piles.

 - Mold and mildew prevention – In addition to temperature-controlled storage, there are homemade and store-bought mold and mildew prevention steps and products such as opening windows more often, using fans and dehumidifiers, and mold and mildew cleaners.
 Read mold and mildew prevention tips here and how charcoal briquettes can be used to absorb moisture and odor.

-- Wrap (and label) stored furniture in clean moving blankets.
-You can use plastic movers wrap to secure the blankets into place, but never use plastic to completely cover a piece of furniture for long term storage, as condensation can build up in space with fluctuating temperatures, and cause damage.
-Blankets also keep your furniture dirt and dust-free, and prevents scratches and damage when stacked in a storage space.
+- Wrap and label stored furniture in clean moving blankets.
+You can use plastic movers wrap (easily found at Uhaul Stores) to secure the blankets into place, but never use plastic to completely cover a piece of furniture for long term storage, as condensation can build up in space with fluctuating temperatures, and cause damage.
+Blankets also keep your furniture dirt and dust-free, and prevents scratches and damage when stacked in storage.

 - Clean/vacuum rugs, then roll and wrap in heavy paper or canvas cloth.
-Never fold rugs, as permanent creases can result.
+Never fold rugs because permanent creases can result.
 Never use plastic (such as movers wrap) for long-term storage without temperature control, as this can cause condensation and damage the rug.
-Rugs need to breathe, especially those made of expensive, natural fibers such as wool.
-Always keep rugs laid flat and elevated whenever possible to prevent damage from leaks and floor-scurrying critters.
+Rugs need to breathe, especially those made with expensive, natural fibers such as wool.
+Keep rugs stored off the ground whenever possible to prevent damage from leaks and floor-scurrying critters.

-- Acid-free containers, paper, or portfolio binders work great for flat artwork (charcoal sketches, watercolor, oils, and acrylics, etc), photos, and paperwork.
+- Acid-free containers/paper/portfolio binders work great for photos, important paperwork (such as house deeds and birth certificates), and flat artwork (charcoal sketches, watercolor, oils, and acrylics, etc).

 - Cedar balls and blocks protect against moths.

-- Don’t forget to place rodent traps in long-term storage spaces.
+- Always place a few rodent traps in long-term storage spaces.